 Construction of Parallel Plate Capacitor

 A parallel plate capacitor is simply constructed by separating two parallel metal plates by a dielectric medium.
-However, there can be the following two types of parallel plate capacitor constructions namely,

 - Capacitor with Uniform Dielectric Medium